Advocacy

 Being an advocate for mental health can make a difference in your community and in the state.
 Policy change is a major way to make a difference in the lives of individuals affected by mental illness and their families.
 It just takes three steps.

-Know your state legislators and how to contact them.
+Be Aware: Know your state legislators and how to contact them.
 This is the first step to being an advocate for mental health.

-Attend local community events such as town halls.
+Be Present: Attend local community events such as town halls.
 Be available to serve.

-Stay connected with legislators and proposed legislation.
+Be Connected: Stay connected with legislators and proposed legislation.
 Learn how to share your story effectively.

 You Might Also Be Interested In…